GolfFlorida.com

 It's more than 7,300 yards from the back tees and known as difficult.

-"The low handicappers love it," said Head Golf Professional Darren Robinson.
+"The low handicappers love it," said Head Professional Darren Robinson.
 "The high handicappers hate it."

 It used to be harder.
 Rees Jones flattened some of the table-top greens and eased some of the awkward playing corridors.

 The Black Diamond Ranch Golf & Country Club in Lecanto has 45 holes.
-At the Quarry, the best of the three courses, the 14th, 15th and 16th are carved over and around canyon walls, and the 17th drops down into a smaller quarry to a green guarded left and rear by 30-foot-high limestone.
+At Black Diamond's Quarry course, the best of the three courses, the 14th, 15th and 16th are carved over and around canyon walls, and the 17th drops down into a smaller quarry to a green guarded left and rear by 30-foot-high limestone.

 No. 15 features 80-foot cliffs.
 The nine-hole Highlands course has hilltop views of up to 25 miles and the Ranch course has elevations over 100 feet.

-• The Diamond Players Golf Club in Clermont, west of Orlando, is one of those that calls itself "Florida's mountain course."
+• The Sanctuary Ridge Club in Clermont, west of Orlando, is one of those that calls itself "Florida's mountain course."
 It has 190 feet of overall elevation change.

 "Otherwise, dry, sandy washes, a housing development and a scarcity of trees douses any mountain-like atmosphere. ...
 It may not be the Rocky Mountains but it doesn't feel much like Florida, either," a review said.
 "The 190 feet of playable elevation change occurs repeatedly throughout the property rather than in one steep section."